 - For medical leave, the employer can deduct a maximum of 40% of the contribution from the employee’s wages.

 - For family leave, the employer can deduct 100% of the contribution required from the employee’s wages.

 An employer with less than 25 employees is exempt from paying the employer portion of the premiums.

 Beginning October 1, 2021, the contribution rate will be adjusted annually, which shall take effect on the following January 1.

 Instead of a state-run program, employers may elect to offer a private plan, referred to as a plan exemption.
 An employer’s private plan must meet the following requirements:

 - Program must fully meet or exceed the state plan.

-The law will provide employees up to 12 weeks of paid family leave, 20 weeks of paid medical leave, or up to 26 weeks of leave to care for a family member who is a service member.
+The law will provide employees up to 12 weeks of paid family leave, up to 20 weeks of paid medical leave, or up to 26 weeks of leave to care for a family member who is a service member.
 An employee may take a maximum of 26 weeks of combined paid family and medical leave in a benefit year.
 Benefit amount varies based on the following criteria:

 - Employees earning more than 50% of the state average weekly wage will receive the underlying 80% benefit plus an additional 50% of their average weekly wage that exceeds 50% of the state average weekly wage.

 - The maximum weekly benefit will be $850 through December 31 2021, and may increase in future calendar years.